 The key is to try new things and get creative with your marketing.
 Other bars are an endless source of inspiration for things your bar could be doing to bring in money.
 So go visit some and see what’s working.

-One bar manager even told us that a Bob Ross painting night they host is one of their most popular nights.
+One bar manager even told us that a Bob Ross painting night they host is one of their most popular happy hour ideas.
 They enter all the guests’ names, pull one, and that person paints along to a Bob Ross episode.
 Then they hang the painting up for a few weeks.

 Create Prompt and Thoughtful Schedules

 Don’t trap your employees in plan-making purgatory.
 Make sure schedules come out with enough advance notice that people can make plans and live a normal life.

 Also, try your level best to accommodate everyone’s schedule requests.
 And if you can’t, give them a reason why you couldn’t.
 Don’t make it feel like they sent their schedule request off into outer space.

 Take Bar Inventory Regularly